zdevilinside/TheExpatTech/content/content-of-the-week/Week-49.md

 They have now set the **NFL record with 8 one-score wins in a single season**, showing an uncanny ability to survive close contests.

+Bo Nix probably had the pass of the year to Courtland Sutton as he was falling to the ground.
+BARELY got it off before his knee hits the ground.

 <div style="position: relative; padding-bottom: 28.125%; height: 0; overflow: hidden; margin: 1rem auto; width: 50%;">
   <iframe src="https://www.youtube.com/watch?v=7ZC2IeXwsII"
     title="Broncos vs Commanders Overtime Thriller"